Mitsubishi A6M Zero: Operational history

 In July 1940, the first Zeros, pre-series of 15 A6M2, went into operation with the 12th Rengo Kōkūtai.
 On 13 September 1940, the Zeros scored their first air-to-air victories when 13 A6M2s led by Lieutenant Saburo Shindo, escorting 27 G3M "Nell" medium-heavy bombers on a raid of Chongqing, attacked 34 Soviet-built Polikarpov I-15s and I-16s of the Chinese Nationalist Air Force, claimed "all 27" of the Chinese fighters shot down without loss to themselves.
 Major Louie Yim-qun nursed his I-15 riddled with 48 bullet holes back to base.
-Lieutenant Gao Youxin claimed to have shot down one Zero, but at most 4 Zeroes sustained some damage in the 1/2 hour-long dogfight over Chongqing.
+Lieutenant Gao Youxin claimed to have shot down one Zero, but at most four Zeroes sustained some damage in the 1/2 hour-long dogfight over Chongqing.
 By the time they were redeployed a year later, the Zeros had shot down 99 Chinese aircraft, up to 266 according to other sources.

 At the time of the attack on Pearl Harbor, 521 Zeros were active in the Pacific, 328 in first-line units.
 The carrier-borne Model 21 was the type encountered by the Americans.
 Its tremendous range of over 2600 km allowed it to range farther from its carrier than expected, appearing over distant battlefronts and giving Allied commanders the impression that there were several times as many Zeros as actually existed.

 The Zero quickly gained a fearsome reputation.
-Thanks to a combination of unsurpassed maneuverability—compared to contemporary Axis fighters—and excellent firepower, it easily disposed of Allied aircraft sent against it in the Pacific in 1941.
+Thanks to a combination of unsurpassed maneuverability—compared to contemporary Allied fighters—and excellent firepower, it easily disposed of Allied aircraft sent against it in the Pacific in 1941.
 It proved a difficult opponent even for the Supermarine Spitfire.
 "The RAF pilots were trained in methods that were excellent against German and Italian equipment but suicide against the acrobatic Japs", as Lieutenant General Claire Lee Chennault noted.
 Although not as fast as the British fighter, the Zero could out-turn the Spitfire with ease, sustain a climb at a very steep angle, and stay in the air for three times as long.